 11. Google Pixel Go

 The Google Pixel Go can be considered the best tablet for students in note-taking and working on several activities, but it is expensive.
 However, the range of features would make you go the extra mile.
 The best features include its super light and multi-functionality, making it the best tablet ever for college students.

-5 Things to Consider Before Choosing a Tablet Computer
+5 Things to Consider Before Choosing a Student Tablet

 1. The Size of the Screen